lintonye/learnreact.design/rnui.md

 <a name="goals">
 ### Learning Goals
+This course will dive into building a fully functional UI on both iOS and Android.
+The prerequisite is the [React Essentials for Designers](/re4d/) course.

-The main goal of this course is to help you establish a firm understanding of the fundamentals, capability and limitations of React and **how they relate to design**.
-Armed with a holistic view of how design and engineering interacts, you will become a better designer whom everyone loves to work with.
+The main goal of this course is to help you master the coding skills to build modern UI

+- build fully functional UI
+- iOS and Android
+- native look and feel, follows official UI guidelines (Material and iOS UI guidelines)
+- strategies on how to pick components
+- be aware of the native option, know when to go there

 After finishing the course, you should become aware of how the UI could be structured and constructed in reality when designing the next mockup in Sketch.
 You should be able to discuss with your developers, with more confidence, on how to design a great UI that's easy to implement, performant and easy to maintain.
 You should also be able to style the UI of an existing React project yourself -- no more waiting for developers!